Music Release’s

 Sankofa - To My Chagrin (2007)

 The band was an integral part of the early AFRO-PUNK scene in New York City 2010's, recording just one album, a studio EP called 'To My Chagrin' (recorded in 2007, released in 2014, re-released under HOOD ROCK RECORDS on September 12, 2025), recorded at Monsterland Studios in Brooklyn, NY, with mixing & mastering engineer Paul Mahajan.
-Paul has captured the sounds and energies of the Yeah Yeah Yeahs (Fever To Tell), The Lairs (Arena Rock), TV on the Radio (Desperate Youth, Blood Thirsty Babes, and Young Liars), and The National's (Beggars Banquet).
+(Production credits do not go to Hassan Spruill) Paul has captured the sounds and energies of the Yeah Yeah Yeahs (Fever To Tell), The Lairs (Arena Rock), TV on the Radio (Desperate Youth, Blood Thirsty Babes, and Young Liars), and The National's (Beggars Banquet).

 From the first track, Sankofa balances grit with melody.
 The guitars bite, but they also breathe; rhythms push forward with nervous energy while leaving room for reflection.
 There’s a restless intelligence running through the EP, a sense that every song is wrestling with identity, frustration, and self-awareness rather than settling for easy catharsis.
 To My Chagrin doesn’t posture or overexplain—it trusts the listener to feel their way through it.